 Publishing in the Society's fully open access journals

 Corresponding authors at University of Reading will receive a 15% discount on APCs for the Society's fully Open Access (Gold) journals.
-Apply for funding at submission using the Open Access funding request form.
+Only authors that are funded by the UK Research Institutes (UKRI) are eligible to have APCs paid by the Library.
+An application for funding must be made before submission using the Open Access funding request form.

 The deal with SAGE has now been renewed and will run from 6 July 2023 to 31 December 2024.